 Here at Aurora Expeditions, we like our guests to get as close to the action as possible and when there’s the chance to stand metres away from one of Antarctica’s most impressive animals, who can say no?

-In this latest wildlife fact file, we'll uncover everything you need to know about the elephant seal before giving you the chance to spot this magnificent creature yourself on board the In-Depth South Georgia & Antarctica cruise.
+In this wildlife fact file, we’ll uncover everything you need to know about the elephant seal before giving you the chance to spot this magnificent creature yourself on board the South Georgia & Antarctic Odyssey expedition.

 The elephants of the sea